LibraryCarpentry/lc-tdm/_episodes/01-introduction.md

 teaching: 10
 exercises: 5
 questions:
-- "What is text miming?"
+- "What is text mining?"
 objectives:
 - "Gain a basic understanding what text mining is."
 - "Learn some text and data mining terminology."